-The methods for the calculation of Northern Trust's risk-based capital ratios will change as the provisions of the Basel III final rule related to the numerator (capital) and denominator (risk-weighted assets) are phased in, and as the calculation of our standardized risk-weighted assets moves from being based on Basel I to Basel III in 2015.
+The methods for the calculation of Northern Trust's risk-based capital ratios will change as the provisions of the Basel III final rule related to the numerator (capital) and denominator (risk-weighted assets) are phased in.
+For example, effective with the first quarter of 2015, Standardized Approach risk-weighted assets are required to be calculated in compliance with the Basel III Standardized Approach final rules.
 These ongoing methodology changes will result in differences in our reported capital ratios from one reporting period to the next that are independent of applicable changes to our capital base, asset composition, off-balance-sheet exposures or risk profile.

-The table below presents the components of the Corporation's regulatory capital as defined under Basel III as of December 31, 2014.
+The table below presents the components of the Corporation's regulatory capital as defined under Basel III as of March 31, 2015.